THE PUNJAB DEFAMATION ACT 2024

 12. No comment on pending proceedings.– (1) Notwithstanding anything to the contrary in this Act or in any other law for the time being in force, no person (including but not limited to, the parties to the proceedings before the Tribunal, their counsel and legal advisers, witnesses, the member of the Tribunal, court staff, or any other third person) shall be permitted to comment or make any statement relating to any proceedings pending before the Tribunal under this Act.
 This clause shall apply automatically from the inception till the final conclusion of the proceedings, and shall not require any order to this effect being specifically passed by the Tribunal or any other authority.

 (2) Any person who is found in violation of the prohibition imposed by sub-section (1) by the Tribunal, whether on the application of any person or on its own motion, shall be liable to pay an initial fine of Rs.
 50,000/- (Rupees Fifty Thousand) for each violation, along with an additional Rs.
 10,000/- (Rupees Ten Thousand) for each day that the said violation continues.
-In case of more than one violation, the fines so prescribed shall be payable each violation separately
+In case of more than one violation, the fines so prescribed shall be payable for each violation separately.

 (3) No defense whatsoever, such as fair comment, discussion in the public interest, an expression of opinion or fact, comment made in good faith, ignorance of law, etc., shall be available to any person for violation of sub-section (1).